Installing a Dampp-Chaser® in a Yamaha HQ100

 The above piano has far more tuning stability than it did before, and the Dampp-Chaser will also protect against mold and corrosion.
 The piano in the above graph does have an undercover installed, and I nearly always recommend including these on grand installations.

-Do Dampp-Chaser Piano Life Saver Systems protect my piano from extreme humidity?
+Do Dampp-Chaser Piano Life Saver Systems protect my piano from Extreme Humidity?

 The dehumidifier also does a superb job keeping out condensation and mold.
 A dehumidifier only system (about a third the cost of the full system) can be installed in pianos susceptible to mold.